Prophylaxis (Teeth Cleaning)

 - Fresher breath.
 Bad breath (or halitosis) is generally indicative of advancing periodontal disease.
 A combination of rotting food particles (possibly below the gum line) and potential gangrene stemming from gum infection, results in bad breath.
 The routine removal of plaque, calculus and bacteria at our facility can noticeably improve halitosis and reduce infection.

 Prophylaxis can be performed at our office.
 We recommend that prophylaxis be performed twice annually as a preventative measure, but should be completed every 3-4 months for periodontitis sufferers.
-It should be noted that gum disease cannot be completely reversed, but prophylaxis is one of the tools Dr. Anderson can use to effectively halt its progression.
+It should be noted that gum disease cannot be completely reversed, but prophylaxis is one of the tools Dr. Phung can use to effectively halt its progression.